nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitFetch.md

 The [`git fetch`](https://git-scm.com/docs/git-fetch) command is used to retrieve new commits, branches, and tags from one or more remote repositories into your local repository, without merging them into your current branch.

-This allows you to review changes on the remote before deciding whether to integrate them into your local work.
+This allows you to review changes made to the remote before deciding whether to integrate them into your current branch.

-When you run `git fetch`, Git contacts the remote repository and downloads any new data added since your last fetch or pull.
+When you run `git fetch`, Git contacts the remote repository and downloads any new commits added since your last fetch or pull, into your local repository.

 This can include
-- New commits on existing branches
+- New commits
-- Newly created branches
+- Newly created branches on the remote
 - New tags

-The fetched data is stored in your local repository's remote-tracking branches (e.g., `origin/main` for the `main` branch on the `origin` remote).
+Any changes to remote tracking references (`refs/remotes/`) will be refreshed.

 **##Common Usage##**